marcinbe88/Prework-Flexbox/README.md

 # Prework-Flexbox

-Practicing Flexbox from The Net Ninja channel on YouTube
+Practicing Flexbox from The Net Ninja channel on YouTube.

-**This task is FINISHED**
+**This task is FINISHED.**

 I practiced Flexbox and analyzed some example from The Net Ninja channel.